-Tejashwi Yadav takes a dig at Centre, says 'Trump won’t come to accord special status to Bihar'
+'Trump won’t come to accord special status to Bihar' : Tejashwi Yadav

 New Delhi, Oct 17: Taking a dig at the Centre, Rashtriya Janata Dal (RJD) leader and Mahagathbandhan's chief ministerial candidate Tejashwi Yadav said that US president Donald Trump will not come to Bihar and accord it the special category status.